git-duet/git-duet/README.md

 **WORK IN PROGRESS -- actively porting github.com/meatballhat/git-duet to Golang**

-Differences:
-- Running `git solo` or `git duet` with no initials outputs configuration in same format as when setting
-- Remove email template ERB in lieu of just using lookup command with awk/sed/etc.?

 [![Build Status](https://travis-ci.org/jszwedko/go-git-duet.png?branch=master)](https://travis-ci.org/jszwedko/go-git-duet)

 Pair harmoniously!
 Working in a pair doesn't mean you've both lost your